jsom1/jsom1.github.io/_summaries/assembly.md

 **Why learn assembly ?**
 {:style="color:DarkRed; font-size: 170%;"}
 Assembly language is very low level and close to the processor → assembly is great for speed optimization.
-Also, understanding assembly language allows to fully understand what a program does and therefore is very useful for reverse engineering tasks.
+Also, understanding assembly language allows to fully understand what a program does and therefore is very useful for reverse engineering tasks.\\
+Finally, and maybe most importantly, shellcode is typically written in assembly.
+Therefore, if we want to be able to write our own exploits, it is important to have a good understanding of assembly.

 # Computer Architecture